Shootsoo/WHSTechNotes/journal.md

-# Febuary 3, 2025
+# February 3, 2025

-Air craft control can keep planes seprate from eachother its capable of telling the piolet the weather, traffic, and redirect around hazards
+Air craft control can keep planes seprate from eachother its capable of telling the piolet the weather, traffic, and redirect around hazards this will help stop accidents from happening again.